 GCC Governance and Compliance: Ensuring Secure Global Operations

 Whether you’re setting up your first GCC or scaling to multiple geographies, operational excellence begins with a secure, compliant foundation.
-This guide outlines key governance principles and compliance strategies to protect data, meet regulatory obligations, and scale confidently.
+This guide explains how GCCs should design governance structures, meet regulatory obligations, manage security risks, and scale compliance as operations grow.

 • Decision-making authority (global vs. local)